-Policy Three: Council will require an affordable housing contribution for rezoning proposals that include residential or mixed-use component; and for planning permit applications that will create more than 30 dwellings or 30 or more residential lots.
+Policy 3: Council will require an affordable housing contribution for rezoning proposals that include residential or mixed-use component; and for planning permit applications that will create more than 30 dwellings or 30 or more residential lots.

-Policy Four.
-Where Council is not the responsible authority for a rezoning or permit application, Council will determine its position on the proposed response to affordable housing and provide a formal submission to the relevant planning authority.
+Policy 4: Where Council is not the responsible authority for a rezoning or permit application, Council will determine its position on the proposed response to affordable housing and provide a formal submission to the relevant planning authority.

-Policy Five: Council will recognise the benefit provided by affordable housing and will balance that against other planning matters when assessing planning permit applications for affordable housing
+Policy 5: Council will recognise the benefit provided by affordable housing and will balance that against other planning matters when assessing planning permit applications for affordable housing.

-Key Actions
+Key actions

-- Council will undertake a Planning Scheme Amendment to incorporate the Affordable Housing Strategy into the South Gippsland Planning Scheme and include a local planning policy that outlines a purpose, clear objectives and mechanisms for delivering affordable housing outcomes and supports affordable housing negotiations (see page 19). - Training and support will be provided to strategic and statutory planning staff to give them the skills and knowledge to successfully negotiate affordable housing contributions as part of rezoning proposals and planning permit applications.
+Action: Council will undertake a Planning Scheme Amendment to incorporate the Affordable Housing Strategy into the South Gippsland Planning Scheme and include a local planning policy that outlines a purpose, clear objectives and mechanisms for delivering affordable housing outcomes and supports affordable housing negotiations (see breakout box on land use planning policy on page 18).

+Action: Training and support will be provided to strategic and statutory planning staff to give them the skills and knowledge to successfully negotiate affordable housing contributions as part of rezoning proposals and planning permit applications.